 Inside: we need to uproot the story that happiness and struggle cannot coexist.
-That it’s one or the other so that we can allow for both, not in the same exact moment but within the same day or the same week.
-Or so that we can make space for the fullness of being awake and alive in this glorious, messy world.
+We can allow for both and make space for the fullness of being awake and alive in this glorious, messy world.
 This resource page includes 10 posts, an interview, and more resources to help you find happiness in the middle of this messy world.

 This week was hard.
 Like desperately wanting to anesthetize myself hard.

 I can also say with complete honesty that there were many beautiful, even happy moments all tangled up with the pain.

 They looked like laughing with my girls, walks with my husband, bids for connection with my girlfriends, celebrating my husband’s birthday one day late since his actual birthday marked 6 months since our son left.
 Happiness looked like sitting in the spring sunshine on my front steps, picking up some raspberry canes and strawberry plants from someone thinning out her beds, watching movies and eating popcorn with my daughters.

 Happiness felt like the gratitude and hope that came from connecting with a newer friend – another mama whose beloved son Jared ended his life just 5 days apart from my son Jairus ending his (this may not seem like a happy thing but we understand each other and this creates a feeling of belonging and reminds us we are not broken or doing this “wrong” when the pain feels like too much).